ragibson/Steganography/README.md

     cd Steganography
     python3 setup.py install

+After installation, use the `stegolsb` command in the terminal or import functions from `stego_lsb` in your code.

 ## Byte Sequence Manipulation

 bit_manipulation provides the ability to (quickly) interleave the bytes of a